 - Combine the pie filling ingredients in a food processor or high-speed blender.
 Pulse until combined.

 - Pour the pie filling into the cooled pie crust.
 Refrigerate for 2 hours, up to overnight.
 It will firm up as it chills.

 - Serve with dairy-free cream whipped topping and fresh raspberries.

 - Top the pie with dollops of coconut whipped cream and key lime slices.

 (The products above contain sponsored links to products we use and recommend)

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

-This was a sponsored post by Silk.
+This was a sponsored post.
 See our full disclosure for more information.